 No matter where you look nowadays, someone is trying to sell you on a diet, pill or potion that promises to help you ‘detox’.
 In contrast, there are myriad scientists that will tell you that ‘detoxing’ is a bunch of BS and that there is no benefit to any diet or supplement that claims to help your body to detoxify.
 So, what is the real story?
 Is there any evidence backing ‘detox’ diets and supplements?
 Summary: Weight loss on detox diets is likely due to calorie restriction, not elimination of toxins.
 In a healthy body the liver does a great

-Part 1.
-Low-carb diets and ketogenic diets are becoming increasingly popular for both lifestyle reasons and for the improvement of health and performance.
+A summary of our research: Ketogenic supplements Low-carb diets and ketogenic diets are becoming increasingly popular for both lifestyle reasons and for the improvement of health and performance.
 However, there is little evidence for the superiority of keto- vs less restrictive low-carb approaches in the research.
 Greater carbohydrate restriction does provide additional benefits for some outcome measures like glucose, triglycerides (TG), and high-density lipoprotein cholesterol (HDL-c).
 There are also specific benefits from keto-diets and the levels of blood ketones they produce, including reduced inflammation, inhibited tumour growth (n some cancers), reduction in neurodegeneration, and increased metabolic flexibility.
-But, despite the benefits and popularity of keto,
+But, despite the

 A lot of people freak out about protein when following a ketogenic diet.
 There is an idea that eating a high, or even moderate protein diet, will result in large amounts of glucose creation from amino acids in protein (gluconeogenesis).
 However, this idea is unfounded and there are significant benefits from increasing your protein intake.
 What is ketosis?
 Ketogenic diets are those that elicit the state of ‘ketosis’.
 This state of ketosis refers to the production of ketone bodies, derived from fats (and some amino acids) for use as an alternative fuel in times of fasting or drastic carbohydrate restriction.